Skip to main content

 This makes collaboration easier, keeps your work organized, and ensures nothing gets lost along the way.

-How do I use versions?
+How to use versions?

 If you’ve sent data through a connector, you’ve already used versions, they’re created automatically each time you publish to a project.
 Once you’ve published a new version, to keep things clear you can add a version message: a short note that explains what the version includes.
-This is optional, some connectors will suggest a default message for you, but you can decide when a versions should have a special status.
+This is optional, some connectors will suggest a default message for you, but you can decide when a version should have a special status.

 When receiving data, you can choose to: